-I just can’t stay away from the hexagon honeycomb stitches.
-I love using crochet to create beautifully themed pieces and the honeycomb has for sure become a thing in my shop.
+I won’t stay away from the hexagon honeycomb crochet stitches, and this time, it’s the Honeycomb Tank Top Crochet Pattern.
+Plus, I love using crochet to create beautifully themed pieces, and the honeycomb has, for sure, become a thing in my shop.

-I knew I wanted a cute summer top for the season and I’m so excited to introduce this fresh pattern.
+Being close to summer, I knew I wanted a lightweight top for the season and I’m so excited to introduce this fresh pattern.

 I enjoyed working this up so much that I made two!
 And they will be so cool and comfy to wear all summer long.

-Let’s take a moment to chat about the important inspiration for this design…the bees.
+Let’s take a moment to chat about the critical inspiration for this design…the bees.

-I found the perfect blooming branch for some images and then I noticed a bumblebee still clinging to the flower, not moving.
+The lemon tree has the perfect blooming branch for some images, and then I noticed a bumblebee still clinging to the flower, not moving.

-I brought the brand into my office and began to photograph some in-progress pictures, but that little bee just kept swarming in my mind.
-Why did he stay on the branch?
+I brought the branch into my office and began to photograph some in-progress pictures, but that little bee just kept swarming in my mind.
+Why did the bee stay on the branch?
 What happened?

-I am not a bee expert to understand the society of bees so I was baffled.
+By no means am I a bee expert to understand the society of bees so I was baffled.

 The bee was alive!!!